creditimpact/grant-platform/README.md

 ## Persistence

 User cases, pipeline state, uploaded file metadata and AI agent conversations are now stored in MongoDB.
 Sessions are persisted in a TTL-indexed collection and file uploads stream to disk with their paths tracked in the database.
-See [`docs/mongo-security.md`](docs/mongo-security.md) for details on authentication, TLS and role setup.

 The eligibility engine now ships with templates for common programs including a Business Tax Refund Grant, a Veteran Owned Business Grant, the Employee Retention Credit (ERC), a comprehensive Rural Development Grant covering USDA sub-programs, a Green Energy State Incentive aggregating state-level rebates, credits and grants for renewable installations, an Urban Small Business Grants (2025) package spanning nine city programs, and a California Small Business Grant (2025) bundling the Dream Fund, STEP export vouchers, San Francisco Women’s Entrepreneurship Fund, Route 66 Extraordinary Women Micro-Grant, CDFA grants, RUST assistance, CalChamber awards and the LA Region Small Business Relief Fund.
 The Rural Development configuration now includes federal form templates for SF-424, 424A, RD 400-1, RD 400-4 and RD 400-8.